Deep ReLU Networks Have Surprisingly Simple Polytopes

 The case $L=1$ is proved in Theorem \ref{thm:1}.
 When $L\geq 2$, we assume that Eq. (\ref{eq:m2}) holds for $L-1$.
 Thus by Lemma \ref{lem:m1}, and the induction hypothesis, the network $\mN'$ with the first $L-1$ layers already has

 linear regions and

 faces for all polytopes.
-Then when we add the $L$-th layer, for each polytope $R$ with $f_R$ faces in $\mN'$, the $n$ neurons and the $f_R$ faces create at most $n+f_R$ hyperplanes in $R$ (with or without skip connections between different layers, since the skip connections will not create more hyperplanes or polytopes), similar to Theorem \ref{thm:1} these creates faces for all the polytopes in $R$.
+Then when we add the $L$-th layer, for each polytope $R$ with $f_R$ faces in $\mN'$, the $n$ neurons and the $f_R$ faces generate at most $n+f_R$ hyperplanes in $R$ (with or without skip connections between different layers, since the skip connections will not generate more hyperplanes or polytopes), similar to Theorem \ref{thm:1} these generates faces for all the polytopes in $R$.
 Therefore, we obtain that the total number of faces is at most

-Therefore, the total number of simplices must be smaller than or equal to the total number of faces in all polytopes.
-Thus we obtain that the number of simplices in triangulations of polytopes generated by $\mN$ is also at most
+Therefore, the total number of $d$-simplices must be smaller than or equal to the total number of faces in all polytopes.
+Thus we obtain that the number of $d$-simplices in triangulations of polytopes generated by $\mN$ is also at most

 \end{proof}